The defining moments of Tim Cahill’s Caltex Socceroos legacy

 TIMMY ENDS SYRIA’S WORLD CUP DREAM

-After a 1-1 draw away in the first leg, Australia was dealt an early hammer blow in Sydney, going behind to Omar Al Soma’s early strike.
+After a 1-1 draw away in the first leg, Australia were dealt an early hammer blow in Sydney, going behind to Omar Al Soma’s early strike.

 But cometh the hour, cometh Cahill again.